Ivan Tors: Biography

 His production company, Ivan Tors Films, did the underwater filming for the James Bond film Thunderball as well as filming his own Around the World Under the Sea for MGM and Daring Game and Hello Down There for Paramount.
 Tors' studio also filmed Soupy Sales' film debut in Birds Do It.

 Personal life

 Tors was married to film actress Constance Dowling from 1955 until her death in 1969.
 Tors died 14 years later, eight days before his 67th birthday.
-He died in Mato Grosso, Brazil, where he was scouting a new television series.
+He died due to a heart attack in Mato Grosso, Brazil, where he was scouting a new television series.

 Legacy

 In 1989, the Academy of Underwater Arts & Sciences posthumously awarded Tors a NOGI Award in Arts.